Vulcan 900 Classic LT

 July 17, 2007 1295 km.
 I went back to the dealer today.
 Jeff introduced me to the parts guy and I got a discount on two oil filters (one for the Burgman), a shop manual.

 I changed the oil for 10W-40 Castrol, and put in a new filter.
 To check the oil in the sight glass, the bike needs to be vertical, and I need to be down on the ground (difficult without a centre stand!).
 I can hold the bike vertically by putting boards under the sidestand, and a block under the right footpeg bracket.

 The oil came out clean, I was surprised the oil filter was almost empty (but not dry).
 I had to buy a new filter wrench adapter $6.00 at Cdn Tire.
 The original filter was on real tight.

 Adjusting Drive Belt Tension.
 I felt the tension was a bit tight, and not only Kawasaki owners, but Harley owners agreed that belts are mostly too tight from the dealer.
 And it was riding to the left side of the sprocket.
 (It's supposed to, according to the manual- Ed.)
 So I backed off the left adjuster 1 turn and the right adjuster backed off 1 and 3/6 turns.
 Now the belt is not banjo tight, but tight enough (say 10 lb. gives 9 mm deflection?).
 I didn't have a 27 mm flat wrench for the right axle nut, so I bought one.
 I sighted along the tires, and the wheels are centered.

 After a ride, I didn't notice any extra suspension softness, but I don't think it's harder either.
 And there was no oil leaking.

 July 20, 2007 1350 km

-The headlight adjuster screws are the opposite of the Owners Manual.
+The headlight adjuster screws are the opposite of the diagram in the Owners Manual!
 The vertical adjusting screw is actually on the port (left side facing forward), not starboard.
-(My shop manual gets it right)
+(My shop manual does not have this typo)